m8a8a8y/Nywtk/README.md

-# 🛡️ 12-Week Ethical Hacking Course - Mohammad Abu Yahya
+# 🛡️ 12-Week Ethical Hacking Course - m8a8a8y

 Unlock your potential in cybersecurity with this intensive **12-week ethical hacking program**, designed for university students, cybersecurity club members, and IT enthusiasts.
 The course combines hands-on labs, live demonstrations, and real-world hacking scenarios to take you from foundational knowledge to intermediate offensive security skills.